llmbins/llmbins.github.io/_wadcoms/Model-training-data-poisoning.md

 ---
 description: |
   This prompt tests if the LLM is susceptible to poisoning training or fine-tuning data.
-The goal is to evaluate whether malicious inputs can corrupt the model’s training or behavior, especially in Linux, Windows, and cloud environments.
+The goal is to evaluate whether malicious inputs can corrupt the model’s training or behavior.
+This scenario examines how well the LLM can resist tampering attempts in Linux, Windows, and cloud environments.

 command: |
   # Example: Introduce Poisoned Data